santoso-wijaya/vscode-helios-selene/README.md

 This also keeps things DRY.
 The same template files are shared between Selenized Light, Selenized Dark, Solarized Light, and Solarized Dark--the four colorschemes that are defined in this repository.
+It makes tweaking colors a lot easier and maintenance much less tedious.

-Indeed, these three components are defined as three template partials files in a [`common/`][5] directory.
+These three core components are defined as three template partials files in [`common/`][5] directory.

 ## Palette for color values injection